vitest-dev/vitest/docs/advanced/api.md

 If watch mode is not enabled, Vitest will call `close` method.

 If watch mode is enabled and the terminal supports TTY, Vitest will register console shortcuts.

+You can pass down a list of filters as a second argument.
+Vitest will run only tests that contain at least one of passed down strings in their filepath.

+The third argument is CLI arguments that will override any other test config options.

+You can also pass down whole Vite config as the forth argument that will override any other user options.

 ## createVitest